AICAN-Research/FAST-Pathology/README.md

   *Note: Windows might prompt you with a security warning, to proceed you must press "More info" followed by "Run anyway".*
 * Run **fastpathology** from your start menu.
 * To **uninstall** the application, go to start menu -> remove programs -> find fastpathology and select uninstall.
-  Optionally you can also delete your C:/Users/"your username"/fastpathology/ which includes stored project results, pipelines and models.
+  Optionally you can also delete your `C:/Users/"your username"/fastpathology/` which includes stored project results, pipelines, and models.
-  And the folder C:/ProgramData/FAST/ which contains a cache.
+  And the folder `C:/ProgramData/FAST/` which contains a cache.

 </details>